josephmjjo/josephmjjo.github.io/_posts/2019-08-04-priorityqueue.md

-I think you should use "Heap" when you implement Priority Queue . because stack and queue have cons. stack has disadvantages that all of the values have to move if you add or remove values cons of the queue are you can't find immediately location what you wish to remove or add So usually, we should use "Heap".
+I think you should use "Heap" when you implement Priority Queue . because stack and queue have cons. stack has disadvantages that all of the values have to move if you add or remove values cons of the queue are you can't find immediately location what you wish to remove or add So usually, we should use "Binary Heap".
-Heap has two kind of sort way.
+Heap has two kind of sort way. up-heap and down- heap. up-heap
 In book, we write AdaptablePriorityQueue ADT to use PriorityQueue.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYxNzM0OTUzMiwtMzcwNDI4NjY5XX0=
+eyJoaXN0b3J5IjpbMTkyOTA0NDM5LC0zNzA0Mjg2NjldfQ==
 -->